Top communication skills to boost your business development career

-If you are in the position to give feedback, you want to get it across a proper way.
+If you are in a position to give feedback, you want to get it across in a proper way.
 Whether it is recommendations or praise, focus on clear feedback.
-If you have ideas for someone about how to improve, explain it in a way that can help the other to take measures.
+If you have ideas for someone about how to improve, explain them in a way that can help the other to take measures.

 On the other hand, if you receive negative feedback, you do not have to suck it up.
 Feedback can be essential, so it is to act on it and implement changes to improve.

-If you face criticism towards you or your performance, make sure to understand it properly.
-Moreover, if it seems unclear for you, ask questions about it otherwise, you won’t get the benefit from it.
+If you face criticism of yourself or your performance, make sure to understand it properly.
+Moreover, if it seems unclear to you, ask questions about it otherwise, you won’t get the benefit from it.